Notice of Privacy Practices

 - Right to Correct or Update Your PHI: You have a right to request that we amend the records described above for as long as we maintain them.
 You must make the request in writing and give a reason for the amendment.
 We may deny your request if: (i) we determine that we did not create the record, unless the originator of the PHI is no longer available to act on the requested amendment; or (ii) if we believe that the existing records are accurate and complete.
 If we do deny your request to change you PHI, we will provide you a written explanation of the reason for the denial and any additional information regarding further actions that you may take.
 Note that an amendment may take several forms; for example we may add an explanatory statement to a record rather than change your PHI.

-- Right to Complain: If you believe your privacy rights have been violated, you have a right to file a complaint with us or with the Secretary of the Department of Health and Human Services (“DHHS”).
-See “Questions and Complaints” for how to contact us and/or the Secretary of the Department of Health and Human Services.
+- Right to Complain: If you believe your privacy rights have been violated, you have a right to file a complaint with us or with the Information and Privacy Commissioner of Ontario.

 How to Exercise Your Rights